jlaroche/Documentation-en/docs/Data_Documentation/vocabularies.md

 1. TOC
 {:toc}

-There are many places to find semantic artefacts such as ontologies, taxonomies and vocabularies as a source for terms.
+There are many places to find structured vocabularies such as ontologies and taxonomies as a source for terms.

 - The organization CGIAR has published a resource of common [Ontologies for agriculture](https://bigdata.cgiar.org/ontologies-for-agriculture/).
 - [AgroPortal](https://agroportal.lirmm.fr/) is another source of semantic artefacts.